Bedford Institute of Oceanography

 Canadian Space Agency (CSA)

 Laurent Giugni is a Geographer with a background in remote sensing and GIS.
-He is WaterSat Mission Manager and CSA representative on water related issues as well as Program Officer for the smartEarth funding initiative at the Canadian Space Agency (CSA).
-Laurent has worked for more than 25 years closely with the industry, the academia, governments and NGOs fostering a smart use of satellite data to develop innovative solutions to key challenges on Earth for the benefit of Canadians and human kind.
+He serves as the WaterSat Mission Manager and the Canadian Space Agency (CSA) representative on water-related issues, as well as a Program Officer for the smartEarth funding initiative at the Canadian Space Agency (CSA).
+With over 25 years of experience, Laurent has worked closely with industry, academia, governments, and NGOs, promoting the smart use of satellite data to develop innovative solutions for key environmental challenges.
+His work aims to benefit both Canadians and humanity as a whole.

 Managing Director